 The International Wool Textile Organisation (IWTO) has a rich history dating back to 1924 when an arbitration agreement was signed between the British and French wool textile industries.

 Soon after, Belgium, Italy, Germany, and Czechoslovakia joined the agreement, and annual Wool Conferences were held to discuss industry-related issues.
 In 1930, the French delegation proposed the creation of a permanent organization to coordinate national committees and represent their interests in international forums.
+Thus, the IWTO was launched.

-Stay informed on the latest wool news: Sign up for our Ticker newsletter
+Stay informed on the latest wool news: Sign up for our Ticker newsletter.

 After Germany, Italy, Belgium and Czechoslovakia joined the arbitration agreement, members called for the creation of a permanent organizing body.